mmollina/MAPpoly/docs/README.md

 ![](README_files/figure-html/rf_mat-1.png)<!-- -->

 In the previous case, the thresholds allowed to plot almost all points in the recombination fraction matrix.
-The empty cells in the matrix indicate markers where it is impossible to detect recombinant events using two-point estimates (e.g., between $1 \times 0$ and $0 \times 1$ marker).
+The empty cells in the matrix indicate marker combinations where it is impossible to detect recombinant events using two-point estimates (e.g., between $1 \times 0$ and $0 \times 1$ marker).
 If these values become more stringent (LOD higher and lower rf), the matrix becomes more sparse.
 It is also important to notice that since the simulated data is ordered, it is possible to see a clear block diagonal pattern on the recombination fraction matrix.

 # Assembling linkage groups